Covid killed her husband. Now it’s taking the only home her kids have ever known.

 Standing at his bedroom door, Lisa tried not to act surprised, afraid he’d change his mind.
 “Sure,” she said.
 “Love you.”

 All around her, the apartment was a jumble of old and new.
 And as Lisa prepared for bed, she could feel her thoughts beginning to race.
-She was so busy during the day she could usually keep her them at bay.
+She was so busy during the day she could usually keep them at bay.
 But at night, they kept her up for hours.

 Before climbing into bed, Lisa took an anti-anxiety pill her doctor had prescribed for her increasingly frequent panic attacks.